Mailrith User Documentation

 ## Documentation Categories

-- [Getting Started](https://mailrith.com/docs/category/getting-started.md): Create an account, understand workspaces, manage billing, and control the account settings that support every Mailrith workflow.
+- [Getting Started](https://mailrith.com/docs/category/getting-started.md): Create an account, learn how workspaces are organized, manage billing, and update the account settings that Mailrith workflows use.
 Includes 7 guides.

-- [Subscriber Management](https://mailrith.com/docs/category/audience.md): Manage subscribers, imports, exports, custom fields, tags, double opt-in, and dynamic segments.
+- [Subscriber Management](https://mailrith.com/docs/category/audience.md): Manage subscribers, CSV imports and exports, custom fields, tags, double opt-in, and dynamic segments.
 Includes 6 guides.

-- [Forms & Landing Pages](https://mailrith.com/docs/category/capture.md): Build subscriber capture experiences with forms, display formats, hosted landing pages, and public confirmation or unsubscribe flows.
+- [Forms & Landing Pages](https://mailrith.com/docs/category/capture.md): Build subscriber capture flows with forms, display formats, hosted landing pages, and public confirmation or unsubscribe pages.
 Includes 5 guides.

-- [Campaigns & Delivery](https://mailrith.com/docs/category/campaigns.md): Connect your email delivery provider, build reusable templates, and send one-off broadcasts or time-based sequences to precisely defined subscribers.
+- [Campaigns & Delivery](https://mailrith.com/docs/category/campaigns.md): Connect your email delivery service, build reusable templates, and send one-time broadcasts or time-based sequences to selected subscribers.
 Includes 11 guides.

 - [Automation](https://mailrith.com/docs/category/automation.md): Build time-based email sequences, magic links, and multi-step visual automations that respond to subscriber behavior.
 Includes 3 guides.

-- [AI Writing](https://mailrith.com/docs/category/ai.md): Connect AI providers, choose workspace defaults, draft campaigns and sequences, and safely review generated automation ideas.
+- [AI Writing](https://mailrith.com/docs/category/ai.md): Connect AI providers, choose workspace defaults, draft campaigns and sequences, and review generated automation ideas before you use them.
 Includes 2 guides.

-- [Team Management](https://mailrith.com/docs/category/administration.md): Invite team members and assign workspace-specific permissions for each collaborator.
+- [Team Management](https://mailrith.com/docs/category/administration.md): Invite team members and assign workspace-specific permissions to each collaborator.
 Includes 1 guides.

 ## Related Guide Pages